Osh Bazaar in Bishkek, Kyrgyzstan

 Illegal drugs and prison sentences

 It is illegal to possess or use drugs.
-You can get a lengthy prison sentence if convicted.
+You could get a lengthy prison sentence if convicted.
 Prison conditions are basic.

 Using cameras and drones in secure areas

-It is illegal to take photos of anything related to the military or security, including border checkpoints, military barracks and police stations.
-Check carefully that you are not near any military/security facilities.
+It is illegal to take photos of or use drones near anything related to the military or security, including border checkpoints, military sites and police stations.
+Check carefully that you are not near any military or security facilities.

-Check if you can import and use your model of drone with the nearest Embassy of Kyrgyzstan.
+Check if you can import and use your model of drone with the Kyrgyz Embassy.

 LGBT+ travellers